Honoring a Friend

 She was a devout Catholic and attended Holy Mass daily, as well as the Perpetual Novena on Mondays at The Basilica Shrine.
 She influenced others through her own faith-inspired example, and did so with warmth and laughter, adopting the Feast of St. Patrick with all its revelry as her favorite day of the year.

-Marci recalls how Margaret had hoped to raise her own family.
-Although that blessing ultimately eluded her, Margaret found comfort and meaning by fostering lasting relationships with those around her.
+Marci recalls how Margaret Mary had hoped to raise her own family.
+Although that blessing ultimately eluded her, Margaret Mary found comfort and meaning by fostering lasting relationships with those around her.

-Mimi Kehan was one of Margaret’s dearest friends.
-Having grown up in neighboring communities, the two became close as young adults when Margaret moved into a Downtown Philadelphia home with Mimi and her sister.
+Mimi Kehan was one of Margaret Mary’s dearest friends.
+Having grown up in neighboring communities, the two became close as young adults when Margaret Mary moved to Philadelphia with Mimi.

 “She was always fond of the Blessed Mother,” Mimi says.
 “She said the Rosary on a regular basis and she was always doing nice, kind, and thoughtful things for others.
 She certainly knew a lot about different subjects.”

-Friends often called Margaret, “Scoop,” because she was so informed about the news of the day, especially as it pertained to those in their social sphere.
-Margaret was the one who kept in touch with everyone.
+Nicknamed “Scoop,” Margaret Mary was well informed about current events and kept in touch with everyone.
 The news of her sudden passing saddened them deeply.

 It happened on St. Patrick’s Day, March 17, 2020.
-Margaret had been out with friends the prior evening, and then she was gone, having passed in her sleep just as pandemic-related shutdowns were taking hold.
+Margaret Mary was out with friends the prior evening, and then she was gone, having passed in her sleep.
 She was 65 and, aside from an occasional cold, was in good health.

 “It was an absolute shock, and [her friends] couldn’t get together,” Marci recalls.
 “You want to get together but you can’t because of COVID.
 And so you’re alone, grieving alone.”

-Margaret’s funeral was scheduled then postponed three times due to the pandemic.
-When restrictions finally eased, the services proceeded just as Margaret had planned them.
+Margaret Mary’s funeral was scheduled then postponed three times due to the pandemic.
+When restrictions finally eased, the services proceeded .

-Mimi recalls that years earlier, Margaret would often mention that she wanted certain scripture passages to be read and songs to be played at her funeral.
-Eventually, Mimi told her to write everything down, lest it might be forgotten.
-And that’s exactly what Margaret did.
-She prepared the entire program, choosing Mimi to write and deliver the eulogy and Marci to read a favorite Biblical text.
+Mimi recalls how Margaret Mary mentioned he desire for certain scripture passages and songs to be included at her funeral.
+Eventually, Mimi told her to write everything down, lest it might be forgotten, which she did.
+She prepared the entire program, choosing Mimi to write and deliver the eulogy.
+Marci read a favorite Biblical text.

 Marci read from the Gospel of John, Chapter 3, when Jesus instructs the Pharisee, Nicodemus, “No one can see the kingdom of God without being born from above.”

-“I think it reflects that Margaret knew and trusted Jesus, and she was confident of his promise of eternal life with Him,” believes Marci.
+“I think it reflects that Margaret knew and trusted Jesus, and was confident of His promise of eternal life,” believes Marci.
 “This shows her faith.
 And isn’t this what we are all called to do?”